Pego43/Artificial-Music-Detection-/README.md

 Es: `/content/drive/My Drive/path/to/folder/Datasets_5/...`

 ### Paper
-To read the research paper look at: L01_Report.pdf
+To read the research paper, look at: L01_Report.pdf